RasaHQ/rasa/examples/reminderbot/README.md

 To train and chat with `reminderbot`, execute the following steps:

-1. Train a Rasa model containing the Rasa NLU and Rasa Core models by running:
+1. Train a Rasa Open Source model containing the Rasa NLU and Rasa Core models by running:
     ```
     rasa train
     ```
     The model will be stored in the `/models` directory as a zipped file.

-2. Run a rasa action server with
+2. Run a Rasa action server with
     ```
     rasa run actions
     ```